 Here are the list of existing and new water sports in Olympics are:

 Swimming is one of the competitive water sports in olympics that may be done alone or as part of a team.
 Competitors demonstrate their ability to propel their bodies through the water.
 Swimming is one of five sports that have appeared at every Summer Olympic Games since 1896.
 Swimming is one of the most popular Olympic sports, with thousands of spectators cheering on the world’s fastest swimmers.
-Swimming events are split down by distance (and stroke) and thrilling relays, just like track and field.
+Swimming events are splits by distance (and stroke) and thrilling relays, just like track and field.

 Also, read: The Best Surfers of All Time